springfall2008/batpred/docs/install.md

 Predbat will automatically run, analyse your house load, battery status, solar prediction, etc and produce a plan based upon the current battery settings.

 Check the [Predbat logfile](output-data.md#predbat-logfile) again for errors.
 Voluminous output is quite normal but any errors or warnings should be investigated.
+Read the [Predbat FAQ's](faq.md) for answers to common questions you may have.
 Also check the [Predbat status **predbat.status**](what-does-predbat-do.md#predbat-status) - major errors will also be flagged here.

-Once Predbat is running successfully

-The recommended next step is to start Predbat planning your inverter charging and discharging activity but not (yet) make any changes to the inverter.
+Once Predbat is running successfully the recommended next step is to start Predbat planning your inverter charging and discharging activity, but not (yet) make any changes to the inverter.
-This enables you to get a feel for the Predbat plan and [customise Predbat's settings](customisation.md) to meet your needs.
+This enables you to get a feel for the Predbat plan and further [customise Predbat's settings](customisation.md) to meet your needs.

 Set **select.predbat_mode** to the correct [mode of operation](customisation.md#predbat-mode) for your system - usually 'Control charge' or 'Control charge & discharge'.
 ALSO you should set **switch.predbat_set_read_only** to True to stop Predbat making any changes to your inverter.

+You can see the planned solar and grid charging and discharging activity in the [Predbat Plan](predbat-plan-card.md).
+Another set of views can be seen in the detailed [Apex Charts showing Predbat's predictions](creating-charts.md).

 Once you are happy with the plan Predbat is producing, and are ready to let Predbat start controlling your inverter charging and discharging, set the switch **switch.predbat_set_read_only** to False and Predbat will start controlling your inverter.

-You can see the planned charging and discharging activity in the [Predbat Plan](predbat-plan-card.md).

 ## Updating Predbat